nutanix-japan/nai-llm/docs/infra/infra_nkp.md

 ### Enable GPU Operator

+!!!tip

+    Enabling GPU Operator in NKP is not essential for NAI ``v2.3``.

+    NAI v2.3 can host LLM upto 7 billion parameters on CPU.

 We will need to enable GPU operator for deploying NKP application.

 1. In the NKP GUI, Go to **Clusters**